 When to Island Hop

-May-June are the best months for Greek islands yacht charter tours:
+May and June are among the best months for Greek island sailing itineraries:

 - May-June: Mild but not hot, less crowd, low prices